Skvare/com.skvare.dbcfcheck/README.md

 ![Screenshot](/images/screenshot_2.png)

 This extension helps to prevent errors related to custom fields when we add fields to a custom table that exceed the row size limit on the table.

-Based on the row size available for the table, we disabled the add new custom field button.
+Based on the row size available for the table, we disable the add new custom field button when the calculated row size exceeds 64,535 bytes (leaving a 1000 byte buffer from MySQL's 65,535 limit).

 The extension is licensed under [AGPL-3.0](LICENSE.txt).